bondzai/bondzai/README.md

-- I'm just nobody here in this big space.
+- I am just nobody here in this space, passionate about backend stuff like GNU/Linux, infrastructure networks & protocols.
+Let's dive deep & enjoy how beautiful things happen in the backend world.

 <!--START_SECTION:waka-->